 Immunization Policy & Financing

-Five Field Officers located across the SIF Program regions work with counterparts in government ministries and parliaments, subnational decision makers, and the private sector to develop innovative sustainability solutions.
+Through the SIF Program, Sabin worked in 12 African, seven Asian and four Eastern European countries, working with counterparts in government ministries and parliaments, subnational decision makers, and the private sector to develop innovative sustainability solutions.